MakeSchool-Tutorials/sa-2018-how-the-internet-works/P02-Chrome-Developer-Tools/content.md

 # Opening the Developer Tools

 The Chrome Developer Tools (DevTools for short), are a set of tools that are built into Google Chrome.
-These DevTools provide web developers with a easy way to view, test and debug thier front-end code.
+These DevTools provide web developers with a easy way to view, test and debug their front-end code.

 First, let's learn how to access the DevTools.